Dry ice smoke coming out of a glass

 Credit: Envato Elements/ lightzone

-When picking an insulated container, make sure that it is not completely airtight.
+When picking an insulated container, make sure that it's not completely airtight.
 When dry ice evaporates, it releases carbon dioxide.
 If there is no space for the carbon dioxide gas to escape, the sealed container could expand and possibly even explode.
-Instead of using a completely airtight container, consider using a thick styrofoam cooler with a loose lid or similar materials that can handle the extremely cold temperature of dry ice.
+Instead of using a completely airtight container, consider using a thick styrofoam cooler with a loose lid or something similar that can handle the extremely cold temperature of dry ice.

 3) Fill the Container With Crushed Paper